suriyanas1234/learn.carobot.ca/docs/tinkerkit/tinkerkit-lcd-5.md

 ---
-title: "TinkerKit LCD - Tutorial 05 - Arduino & 2 Wires"
+title: "Arduino & 2 Wires"
 sidebar_position: 6
 slug: tinkerkit-lcd-tutorial-05-arduino-2-wires
 ---

+# TinkerKit Arduino LCD - Arduino & 2 Wires

 The [TinkerKit LCD module](https://www.canadarobotix.com/products/1654) can be controlled **straight from the Arduino**, using the serial communication, **without any shield or other module**.
 Remember to **upload the SerialFirmware** into the LCD board, as we did in the four-cable serial tutorial.
 It’s located under **examples->TKLCD->SerialFirmware**